scala-ide/scala-ide.github.com/download/nightly.md

 ---

 # Scala IDE Helium, Nightly
 *Helium* is the codename of the Scala IDE's next release.
 If you like staying on the cutting edge, make sure to install this nighlty.

 ## New Features
 {% include nightly-download-features.txt %}

+[Read the documentation](http://scala-ide.org/docs/helium/index.html) to know more about some of the new features available in the upcoming release.

-## Update Sites
+## Update Site for Eclipse 3.7 (Indigo)
 {% include update-site.txt %}

 ### Requirements